SonjaDogg/Stort-verkefni-1/README.md

 ## GENERAL INFORMATION

 The exercise consists on a web with three pages and with the principles of responsive web design in mind.
-To view the exercise it is only necessary to open in browser the files index.html, um.html and form.html that are contain in the folder of the project: stort-verkefni-1.
+To view the exercise it is only necessary to open in browser the files index.html, um.html and form.html that are contained in the folder of the project: stort-verkefni-1.

 ## GENERAL ORGANISATION OF THE PROJECT